noteed/intake/README.md

 Intake runs process workflows (as in UNIX, not business process).

+## Example workflows

+The simplest workflow is the identity workflow: its input is its result.

 ## Tentative README (a.k.a. not implemented stuff)

 ### Running individual commands